Dealing With Toxic People – Plan A and B

 Some questions you can ask yourself to not become the play ball of the destructive person:

-How can I break free from the spiral?
-AND
+- How can I break free from the spiral?

 Act.
 Don’t react.